preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 Information
 ------------
-To the right in the Media Picker, you can add an Alt Text for and a caption for the image and some information about the image is shown.
+To the right in the Media Picker, you can add an Alt Text and a caption for the image.
+Some information about the image is also shown.

 .. image:: media-picker-image-settings-v7-info-new.png